Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 ## Todo
 - Implement a notification in "home.html" : "You haven't registered in any event yet, you can join or create a new event below".
-- Implement a link toward a Registered event without the "Join Event" button in "event.html" (Fresh Event # Registered event).
+- In "event.html" Implement a link toward a Registered event without the "Join Event" button (Fresh Event # Registered event).
-- In "event.html" Update the multiple recipe image containers.
 - In "event.html" Implement the event's description under its title.
 - In "addRecipe.html" and "createEvent.html" CHECK THE PROPER IMPLEMENTATION  of image upload (check push history "Updated IMAGE UPLOAD ??" june 1)
 - In "event.html" and "createEvent" implement button to send to "addRecipe.html".
-- Push gradle.bat.
-- Create MySettings.html (homepage).
-- Include commentary section for each page.
 - Include description for recipes.

 ## BUG FIXES